UBC-MDS/toolbox-students/README.md

 Where assignment releases should go.

+Example:

-example `release/assignment1/` followed by the files obtained after generating the release from the source file.
+ `release/assignment1/` followed by the files obtained after generating the release from the source file.